The Interpublic Group of Companies Inc. (IPG) Shares Down Despite Recent Market Volatility

-The Interpublic Group of Companies Inc. (NYSE: IPG)’s stock price has decreased by -0.11 compared to its previous closing price of 37.03.
-However, the company has seen a 1.45% increase in its stock price over the last five trading sessions.
+The Interpublic Group of Companies Inc. (NYSE: IPG) has seen a decline in its stock price by -0.24 in relation to its previous close of 37.97.
+However, the company has experienced a 2.41% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 07/21/22 that IPG Is the Latest Ad Holding Company to Increase Forecast

 Is It Worth Investing in The Interpublic Group of Companies Inc. (NYSE: IPG) Right Now?

-The Interpublic Group of Companies Inc. (NYSE: IPG) has a price-to-earnings ratio that is above its average at 15.57x. and a 36-month beta value of 1.12.
-Opinions on the stock are mixed, with 6 analysts rating it as a “buy,” 0 as “overweight,” 9 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for The Interpublic Group of Companies Inc. (NYSE: IPG) is above average at 15.94x.
+The 36-month beta value for IPG is also noteworthy at 1.12.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 9 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.